 Students who will be on campus will receive a safety kit that includes hand sanitizer, masks, and other items to help keep them safe and healthy.
 Faculty and staff members who are on campus will also receive safety kits with appropriate personal protective equipment, so the personal risk to students and employees is minimized.

-Hand-sanitizer stations will be located in all buildings and in public areas, along with signs and markers to remind us to respect social distancing.
+Hand-sanitizer stations and temperature check kiosks are located in all buildings and in public areas, along with signs and markers to remind us to respect social distancing.
 And, our front-line custodial and maintenance staffs are trained to follow established national and state

 protocols to keep our facilities clean and sanitized.

 Learn more about the plan and safety kits on the Returning to Campus page.
 Specific guidance is also available for students with health concerns.

 We also are prepared to employ other safety measures recommended by expert organizations like the Centers for Disease Control and Prevention,

 the Pennsylvania Department of Health, Pennsylvania Department of Education, and the American College Health Association.

 The following are requirements from the CDC for proper hygiene and preventing the spread of COVID-19:

 Use a face covering indoors and when maintaining a safe distance from others is not possible.